SutheeDev/The-Bloc-Camp/README.md

 - The user icon on the top right indicates an individual user name, providing a personalized touch to the interface.
 - Hovering over the user's name opens a dropdown menu with links to various pages, mirroring the functionality of the sidebar.
-- The dropdown menu includes a Logout link to securely log out and redirect the user to the Register / Login page. <br>
+- The dropdown menu includes a Logout link to securely log out and redirect the user to the Register / Login page. <br><br>

 ## User Dashboard <a name="user_dashboard"></a>